 Purchasing a diamond online is the most cost effective way to shop, however you must take a few simple steps first.
-I've listed four steps here which should insure a positive shopping experience.
+I've listed four steps here which should ensure a positive shopping experience.

 The best way to separate them is to only look at websites which have a huge diamond inventory.
 Good trade connections are necessary in order to access this type of inventory.
 This generally means they're well established in the industry.
 Many also offer a 30day money back guarantee.

 Step Two –.
-The diamond must be fully certified by a recognised laboratory.
+The diamond must be fully certified by a recognized laboratory.
 There are only a handful of these in the world.
 Some of the most common ones I've listed below.
 This is a laboratory, not simply a valuation.
-Only a laboratory can recognise a synthetic diamond.
+Only a laboratory can recognize a synthetic diamond.

 If the laboratory isn't on the list make sure you phone your local Gemmological Association and ask if the laboratory is legitimate.
 Making this simple phone call could be the difference between a positive and a negative shopping experience.
 There are a few unscrupulous people currently providing completely bogus certificates.
 People are easily tricked as the certificates look so official.

 The main laboratories are:- GIA, Gemological Institute of America, HRD, High Diamond Council of Antwerp, EGL, European Gemological Laboratory, IGI, International Gemmological Institute AGS or AGSL, American Gem Society Laboratory

 Step Three –.
 Check yellow pages or phone inquiries and confirm your order using this listed phone number.
 There is always the unlikely chance someone has copied the website and is tricking you to pay for the diamond into their account.

 Step Four –.
 Make sure the certificate actually matches the diamond you've bought.
 A qualified jewelery valuer should be able to do this for you for a small charge.
 There have been instances where a genuine certificate has been fraudulently copied and supplied along with lower grade diamonds.